On Compact Quasi-Einstein Metrics of Constant Scalar Curvature

 \section{The Canonical Variation}

-Let $\pi: (M,g) \to B \cong M/S^1$ be a Riemannian submersion with totally geodesic $S^1$ fibers as outlined in the previous section.
+Let $\pi: (M,g) \to B \cong M/S^1$ be a Riemannian submersion with totally geodesic $S^1$ fibers as outlined in the previous section, where $(M,g)$ has constant scalar curvature.
 In this section, we are interested in scaling the metric on the vertical distribution $\mathcal{V}$ by a constant factor $t$, while leaving the metric on $\mathcal{H}$ unchanged.
 This is called the \textit{canonical variation} of $\pi$, and a major focus of this section will be the finding if and when there exist multiple quasi-Einstein metrics in the canonical variation.

 \begin{defn} Let $\pi:(M, g) \to B$ be a Riemannian submersion.
 The \textbf{canonical variation of g with respect to $\pi$}, denoted by $g_t$ is defined as follows for $t>0$: \begin{enumerate} \item[(a)] $g_t(u, v) = g(u, v)$ for $u,v \in \mathcal{H}$. \item[(b)] $g_t(y, v) = 0$ for $u \in \mathcal{H}$ and $y \in \mathcal{V}$. \item[(c)] $g_t(y, z) = tg(y,z)$ for $y,z \in \mathcal{V}$. \end{enumerate} Observe that when $t=1$, $g_t = g$. \end{defn}